RevisitingSSI/RevisitingSSI.com/_pages/index.md

 Christopher Allen is an Internet trust architect, entrepreneur, and long-time advocate for human dignity and autonomy online.
 He co-authored the IETF **Transport Layer Security (TLS)** standard, helped shape early decentralized identity ecosystems, and authored the first articulation of the *Ten Principles of Self-Sovereign Identity* in 2016.

-As the founder and moderator of the **Rebooting the Web of Trust** workshops and the Principal Architect at **Blockchain Commons**, Christopher has spent decades convening interdisciplinary communities to explore decentralized identity, human-centered digital wallets, governance models, rights-preserving infrastructure, and open research.
+Christopher is the founder and moderator of the **Rebooting the Web of Trust** workshops and the Principal Architect at **Blockchain Commons**.
+He has spent decades convening interdisciplinary communities to explore decentralized identity, human-centered digital wallets, governance models, rights-preserving infrastructure, and open research.

 ## Contact